 All are welcome in this space…

 St. Vincent de Paul Church is wheelchair-accessible throughout.
 Outside ramps provide access into the church and Education Building, and an elevator allows for multi-floor access within the Education Building.
 Church pews are arranged to ensure adequate space for wheelchairs, which can also access the bema for full participation in Word and Eucharistic ministries.
-In addition, the 9:30 Sunday Mass is interpreted in American Sign Language for the hearing-impaired.
+In addition, the 9:30 Sunday Mass is interpreted in American Sign Language.

 In the church’s 1992 renovation, it became apparent that the worship space—designed from a different aesthetic and for less participatory forms of celebration—was inadequate for the current needs of the congregation.
 The pews marched rigidly forward…the space was dominated by a high altar…the floor’s many levels made it impassable for wheelchairs…the building’s raised entrance was inaccessible to the handicapped…and the acoustics were bad.